focus-trap/tabbable/.changeset/breezy-spiders-kiss.md

 "@fake-scope/fake-pkg": patch
 ---

-Tabbable elements in fixed-position (`position: fixed`) containers are now consistently found in both FireFox and Chrome.
+Fixed: Tabbable elements in fixed-position (`position: fixed`) containers should now be consistently found in supported browsers.